 Arctic microbial ecology field trip and lab course.
 The course is a research/discovery-based course.
 Most of the field and lab work is designed and set up with the goal in mind that the students' results can be followed up on by staff and future students at the partner institutes and may eventually lead to publishable discoveries.
 The course is taught every other year and there are prerequisite of students having some previous studies completed in microbiology.
 Further information

-The Faculty of Political Science and the Centre for Small States at the University of Iceland holds an intensive two-week summer course focusing on small states and the European integration process.
-For further information please see Institute of International Affairs Centre for Small State Studies.
+The Faculty of Political Science and the Centre for Small States at the University of Iceland organise a week-long intensive summer course focusing on the security challenges of small states in North Atlantic.
+The course is supported by the Nordplus Higher Education programme and is held at the University of Iceland.
+For further information please see www.csss.hi.is

 Reykjavik University's School of Energy offers a three week, intensive summer course that provides students with an overview of sustainable technologies, the main issues that drive demand for sustainable energy, and the factors that may impede or promote meeting that demand.